mat1jaczyyy/lpp-performance-cfw/README.md

 To save and exit, press the Setup button.

 You can also use the palette uploader found at `max/CFW Palette Uploader.maxpat` to upload a Retina palette into one of the palette slots on the Launchpad.
-Simply load it up in Max (any version should work), select your Launchpad's Standalone Port and the desired Palette Index.
+Simply load it up in Max (any version should work) and select your Launchpad's Standalone Port and the desired Palette Index.
 Then, click Upload and select your Retina palette file.

+To download a palette from the Launchpad to the computer, load `max/CFW Palette Downloader.maxpat` in Max (probably requires 8, older versions were not tested) and select your Launchpad's Standalone Port.
+Then, press Up on your Launchpad to send the palette.

 ## Issues